Douglas Applegate: Voting and elections

 Applegate and Representative Anthony Calabrese Jr. introduced legislation which would have placed a ballot proposition to decrease the voting age to nineteen onto the 1966 ballot.
 However, the legislation failed after the Ohio House of Representatives voted seventy-one to sixty-two in favor which was twelve votes short of a three-fifths majority.
 He proposed legislation in 1970 and 1971, which would lower the voting age to eighteen while the minimum age for holding office would be twenty-one.

 In 1969, Applegate and Senator William B. Nye co-sponsored legislation by Senator Oliver Ocasek to change the Constitution of Ohio to allow people aged nineteen to vote, but the legislation stated that nobody under the age of twenty-one could be elected or appointed to office.
 The Ohio Senate voted thirty to three in favor of the legislation.
 However, the referendum failed with 1,274,334 people voting against while 1,226,592 voted in favor.
 He stated that it was "paradoxical that 60 percent of the young men who are Vietnam battle casualties do not have the right to vote – a right they are fighting to defend".

 Applegate supported and introduced legislation to have all presidential primaries held at the same time on the first Tuesday after the first Monday in May.
 He opposed the special election held to fill the Ohio's 17th congressional district following John M. Ashbrook's death stating that it was "a waste of the taxpayers' money" due to its $175,000 cost and that its sole purpose was "to get someone in who will do nothing, but vote the way the White House wants."
-He also criticized the special election as the 17th congressional district wouldn't exist after 1982.
+He also criticized the special election as the 17th congressional district would not exist after 1982.